corygrossman/Video_Lecture_Code/README.md

 Individual code submission from the intro to swe final project.

-## Install and Start ION-SFU instruction
+## Install and Start Front and Backend
 1. cd into the cloned repo
 2. yarn
 3. Node server.js